ucla/kaltura-zoom-cleanup/README.md

 ## Implementation

-This is a NodeJS script that will be run as a AWS Lamda function to run once a day.
+This is a PHP script that will be run as a AWS Lamda function to run once a day.
 It connects to the a given KMC using the Kaltura API.

 It will look for videos owned by the specified default user that have a description that starts with "Zoom Recording".
 If found, it will delete that entry in the KMC and log that action for debugging later.